 - Oops!Something went wrong.Please try again later.

 Many investors are still learning about the various metrics that can be useful when analysing a stock.
 This article is for those who would like to learn about Return On Equity (ROE).
-We'll use ROE to examine Consolidated Edison, Inc. (NYSE:ED), by way of a worked example.
+To keep the lesson grounded in practicality, we'll use ROE to better understand Consolidated Edison, Inc. (NYSE:ED).

 How Is ROE Calculated?